yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-space-counters.markdown

 # Clearing

-Clearing the Counter value done using the `ChangeSet().unset` call:
+Clearing the Counter value done using the `ChangeSet().Unset` call:

 {% highlight java %}
 GigaSpace space = // ... obtain a space reference